CSA-OCP-GER/unicorn/challenges.ingress.md

 A few notes on the two definitions.

-If you look at the annotations of the first ingress, you can see that we tell NGINX to automatically rewrite `http` traffic to `https`: `nginx.ingress.kubernetes.io/ssl-redirect: "true"`.
+If you look at the annotations of the first ingress, you can see that we tell NGINX to automatically rewrite `http` traffic to `https` (`nginx.ingress.kubernetes.io/ssl-redirect: "true"`).
 We also request a SSL certificate for the `spec.tls.hosts` entry by using `certmanager.k8s.io/cluster-issuer: letsencrypt-prod` (where we tell cert-manager to use our `ClusterIssuer` 'lets-encrypt' which in turn will request the certificate and put it in the `secret` called 'tls-secret').

 Let's have a look at the second ingress definition.
 There are two new annotations:

 - `nginx.ingress.kubernetes.io/auth-url` - this represents the endpoint where NGINX is checking, if a user has a valid session
 - `nginx.ingress.kubernetes.io/auth-signin` - this is the signin URL of our application.
 OAuth2-Proxy then redirects to the Azure Active Directory login endpoint

 Having all components in place now, let's try to access the application in the browser.
+You will see that you will be redirected to Azure Active Directory...what we wanted to achieve.

 ![AAD Login](/img/ingress-aad-login.png)